Probing Planck scale effects on absolute mass limit in neutrino flavor evolution: Introduction

 Taken together, this study positions neutrino oscillations not only as a powerful tool for understanding the neutrino sector itself but also as a sensitive probe of fundamental quantum structure, with potential implications for both quantum gravity phenomenology and non-Hermitian quantum theory.

-Our article is organized as follows, In Sec.\,\ref{sec2}, we introduce the GUP model and provide solutions to the GUP-modified Schr\"odinger equation.
+Our article is organized as follows.
+In Sec.\,\ref{sec2}, we introduce the GUP model and provide solutions to the GUP-modified Schr\"odinger equation.
 Sec.\,\ref{sec3} is equipped with the GUP-modified neutrino oscillation framework, where we calculate the GUP-modified transition probability.
 In Sec.\,\ref{sec4}, we discuss the experimental feasibility for detecting the GUP-modified oscillation phase.
-Sec.\,\ref{sec5} investigates potential constraints on the existing and future experiments.
-In Sec.\,\ref{sec6}, we discuss the role of the $PT$-symmetric operators in neutron oscillation, and finally, in Sec\,\ref{sec7}, we conclude our results and provide an outlook of our study.
+Sec.\,\ref{sec5} investigates potential constraints on the existing and future experiments, and finally, in Sec\,\ref{sec7}, we conclude our results and provide an outlook of our study.